stevegeek/vident/README.md

 targets and actions error prone and tedious.
 Vident aims to make this process easier and keep me thinking in Ruby.

-I have been using Vident with `ViewComponent` in production apps for a while now and it has been constantly evolving.
+I have been using Vident with `ViewComponent` in production apps for a while now (and recently `Phlex`!) and it has been constantly evolving.

 This gem is a work in progress and I would love to get your feedback and contributions!

+**The docs below need updating**

 ## What does Vident provide?